-Bihar 12th 2020 exam: BSEB declares Intermediate exam result at onlinebseb.in
+Bihar 12th 2020 exam: BSEB declares Intermediate exam result; check or direct link

 The pass percentage this year was 80.4% which is a marginal improvement compared to 2019.